 Mary never turns down a chance to crawl through an old barn or an ancient attic and discover a hidden gem.
 She brings a historian's sense to collecting and enjoys finding the story behind each antique.

 Mary is an active paranormal historian and author.
 As a trained ethnographer and folklorist, she believes that our superstitions and hauntings reach beyond our senses.
-She has written several books about hauntings and legends, and is often asked to provide the history of a haunting for paranormal investigators.
+She has written several books about hauntings and legends and is often asked to provide the history of a haunting for paranormal investigators.
 Mary has participated in many investigations in the United States and Europe.

-A lifelong knitter, crocheter and traditional rug hooker, Mary has designed and written for Rug Hooking, Early American Life, McCalls' Needlework, Ozark Handspun and other publications and websites.
-She teaches needlecrafts, natural and hand dyeing, and rug hooking, and is a founder of one of the Midwest's popular "hook ins" for rug artists.
+A lifelong knitter, crocheter, and traditional rug hooker, Mary has designed and written for Rug Hooking, Early American Life, McCalls' Needlework, Ozark Handspun, and other publications and websites.
+She teaches needlecrafts, natural and hand dyeing, and rug hooking, and is a founder of one of the Midwest's popular "hook-ins" for rug artists.